yowkah/node-sass-materialize-boilerplate/README.md

         $ git clone https://github.com/yowkah/git-test.git
 ```

-3  edit the package.json to change the porject name and author. ( i use gedit for this)
+3  edit the package.json to change the project name and author and any extra packages you wish to install. ( i use gedit for this)
 ```shell
         $ cd git-test | gedit package.json
 ```